echogarden-project/echogarden/docs/Options.md

 * `subtitles.maxAddedDuration`: maximum extra time (in seconds) that may be added after a cue's speech end time.
 This also ensures that very short-duration segments aren't shown in a flash.
 Defaults to `3`

 **DTW**:
 * `dtw.windowDuration`: maximum duration (in seconds) of the Sakoe-Chiba window when performing DTW alignment.
 If the window duration is shorter than about 25% of the audio duration, consider increasing this value, for better results.
-Note that a higher value would consume quadratically larger amounts of memory.
-A value of `600` (10 minutes) would already require several Gigabytes of memory when the audio duration is 10 minutes or greater.
+Note: a higher value would consume quadratically larger amounts of memory.
+A value of `300` (5 minutes window) would already start at about 7 Gigabytes of memory when the audio duration is 10 minutes (there are plans to attempt to reduce this requirement, see [this issue](https://github.com/echogarden-project/echogarden/issues/11)).
 The estimated memory requirement is shown in the log messages before alignment starts.
-Defaults to `120`
+Defaults to `120` (two minutes)

 **DTW-RA only**:
 * `recognition`: prefix for providing custom recognition options when using `dtw-ra` method, for example: setting `recognition.whisper.model = base.en`